Here's how to beat the bots and avoid the resume black hole.

 So, if you’re searching for a job nearby, make sure employers know you’re a local candidate by including your location in the contact information at the top of your resume.
 Don’t publish your home or work addresses on your resume, but do include the city and state.

-If you are planning to relocate to a location near a job you are applying for, make sure to let your potential employer know.
+If you are planning to relocate to a place near a job you are applying for, make sure to let your potential employer know.
 They will usually be more sensitive to your situation and not quickly dismiss your resume because of location issues.

 The rest of your resume probably needs little, if any, customization — a standard work history format is fine.
 It’s now time to send it off and hit the “Apply” button proudly!

-This guest post was written in partnership with JobFinderUSA, an online job board & biweekly print publication, featuring open jobs across multiple industries.
+This guest post was written in partnership with JobFinderUSA, an online job board & bi-weekly print publication, featuring open jobs across multiple industries.
 Head over to JobFinderUSA.com today to search thousands of jobs and put these resume customization tips to use.

 Need help customizing your resume?
 Our TopResume writers can help!